 The following publication is required in preparing your thesis or dissertation: Publication Guide for Graduate Students.

-All sessions begin at 3 p.m. in Old Main room 227 (southeast corner of the second floor) and last approximately 2 hours.
+All sessions begin at 3 p.m. and last approximately 2 hours.
+Location to be determined.

 Call 435-797-1189 to make a reservation to attend a workshop.
 Once registered, please give at least 24 hours notice for a cancellation.